gitex-flow/gitex-flow-node/README.md

 **Start support**

-As default the base of a new support branch is the `master` branch.
+By default, the base of a new support branch is the `master` branch.

 ```shell
 #> gitex-flow support start <name> [base]